inbo/gulltracking/README.md

 ## Install the package

 The package is not on CRAN.
 If you want to use it, download a copy of the code here, and [install it from source](http://stackoverflow.com/questions/1474081/how-do-i-install-an-r-package-from-source).
-You need a few third party packages, as documented in the package [DESCRIPTION](./DESCRIPTION) and I bloody hope R will take care of them for you.
+You need a few third party packages, as documented in the package [DESCRIPTION](./DESCRIPTION).
+R should take care of that.
+If not, install `lubridate`, `data.table`, `geosphere`, `sp` and `DBI`.
+If you want to run the tests, you'll need `testthat` too.

 ## Run the tests

 Tests are written using [testthat](https://github.com/hadley/testthat).
-Run the tests in RStudio by opening the package main directory and pressing CTRL/CMD + SHIFT + T. (And again, I hope by then R will have loaded the required packages for you)
+Run the tests in RStudio by opening the package main directory and pressing CTRL/CMD + SHIFT + T.

 ## Load the package

-Seriously?
-Well, ok then:

 ```
 library(UvaBitsWarehouse)